 An apprenticeship is a perfect way to develop the skills and knowledge required for a specific job role by gaining first hand experience.
 By learning in this way, you’re able to be proactive in getting training right from the source, and when it’s finished, you’ll be able to come away with a recognised qualification to broaden your career opportunities.

 After you’ve decided on the industry you’re interested in, the qualification you want to gain and the place you want to carry out your apprenticeship, all that’s left is the application process.
 In this helpful guide, we look at how to sign up for an apprenticeship and provide our top application tips.
 We also answer other important questions around the process, such as whether there’s a designated time when apprenticeships start and what happens after you’ve completed your apprenticeship.

 How to sign up for a finance apprenticeship

 The process of signing up for your finance apprenticeship is likely to differ based on the provider.
 However, the majority of government-approved apprenticeship schemes offer the option to navigate the selection of opportunities online, identify one that interests you and apply for it then and there.

 Signing up for an apprenticeship through Simply Academy is just as simple.
-All you need to do is choose your favoured qualification from the list of options and select a preferred term and pay a deposit.
+All you need to do is choose your favoured qualification from the list of options, select a preferred term and pay a deposit.
 You can then start your application for financing your training online, where you should be given an instant decision.
 Once you’ve been accepted, you will be sent a confirmation email and your instructions for joining.